Graduate Department of Health, Nutrition, and Food Sciences

 HUN 5971r.
 Thesis (3–6).
 (S/U grade only).
 A minimum of six semester hours is required.

 HUN 6248r.
 Advances in Nutrition and Food Science (3–12).
 Prerequisites: HUN 5242, HUN 5243, and FOS 5936.
-Current topics in proteins, carbohydrates, lipids, minerals, or vitamins.
-May be repeated to a maximum of twelve semester hours.
+This course explores current topics in proteins, carbohydrates, lipids, minerals, or vitamins.
+May be repeated to a maximum of 12 credit hours.
+May be repeated within the same term.

 HUN 6780.
 Nutrigenomics and Epigenetics (3).
 This course discusses basic molecular mechanisms regulating the expression of metabolic/protective genes by dietary components known as nutritional genomics and its impact in human diseases, aging, and longevity.
 Students learn the basics of gene regulation by epigenetic modifications and posttranslational modifications affecting protein expression and function.